layanAlmadi/Wasset-marketplace-web-/README.md

 # Waseet - Online Marketplace

 Waseet is an innovative e-commerce platform that connects buyers and sellers, offering a user-friendly interface for seamless online transactions.
 Our platform aims to simplify the buying and selling process while delivering an exceptional user experience.
+# Vision

+"At Waseet, we strive to lead the e-commerce market by offering an innovative and user-friendly platform that meets the needs of both sellers and buyers.
+Our goal is to simplify commercial processes and deliver the best user experience."

 ## Features